rawlani/Customer-Churn-Analysis/README.md

 3. Confusion Matrix

 These are some of the approaches which can offer a value and can identify a certain percentage of at-risk customers.

+# About the File
+1. The file that is been used is a Comma Seperated Values File (CSV).
+2. This file has near about 7000 customer details.
+3. The dataset that is been showcased is data for a telecom company.